hasura/ddn-sample-app/README.md

 # Ecommerce Application Demo using Data Delivery Network

-This demo repo provides a practical example of building an Ecommerce App using Hasura's [Data Delivery Network (DDN)](https://hasura.io/docs/3.0/getting-started/overview) with a [supergraph](https://supergraph.io) architecture.
+This demo repo provides a practical example of building an Ecommerce App (`read-heavy`)using Hasura's [Data Delivery Network (DDN)](https://hasura.io/docs/3.0/getting-started/overview) with a [supergraph](https://supergraph.io) architecture.
 Please note that a new release for the repo is out.
 Make sure to try the workflow again if you are a returning user.

 ## Pre Requisites